-The LCOE is the most accurate way to assess long term economics since this approach considers the total lifetime of the solar power system.
+The LCOE is a good metric assess long term economics since this approach considers the total lifetime of the solar power system.

-Mathematically, it is represented by the following equation (the actual calculation is much more complicated and won’t be explained in this post):
+Mathematically, it is represented by the following equation (the real calculation is more complicated and won’t be explained in this post):

 Calculating the LCOE for a solar power system is not overly complicated.
 There are a few factors involved: